4d47/php-http-resource/README.md

 > **The PHP paradox**: PHP is a web framework.
 Any attempt at using PHP will result in building a web framework.

-So one day I choosed not to choose any web framework.
-I was left missing:

-1. Clean URLs
-2. A front controller
-3. 2 step views

 ## Install

 ```bash